statisticsguru1/personal-finance-manager/finman/README.md

 ---

-> **Finman**: A recursive financial account management engine in R.
-> Built for investment groups, cooperative systems, and personal finance automation.
+> The **Finman** package provides a robust, extensible framework for modeling personal and group financial systems using hierarchical accounts.
+Built with R6, it supports object-oriented definitions for accounts at multiple levels — from general-purpose wallets to specialized savings and debt accounts — with flexible rules for allocation, due tracking, and status management.

 ---

 ## 📦 Overview

-**Finman** provides a robust object-oriented structure (via R6) for managing a hierarchy of financial accounts, including:
+**Finman** provides a robust object-oriented structure (via R6) for managing a hierarchy of financial accounts

-- ✅ Master / main accounts
-- ✅ Child and grandchild accounts
-- ✅ Transaction & balance tracking
-- ✅ Due amounts and priority logic
-- ✅ Configurable allocation rules
-- ✅ API-ready & UI-ready logic layer
+### 🔧 What It Does
+📁 **Hierarchical Account Structure:**

+`MainAccount:` Root account that holds and distributes funds.

+`ChildAccount:` Intermediate accounts with customizable allocation and prioritization.

+`GrandchildAccount:` Specialized accounts for fixed dues (e.g., rent, internet) with due dates and periods.

+🔄 **Automatic Allocation & Balancing:**

+Deposits flow down through the account hierarchy based on allocation percentages and account status.

+Fully funded accounts become inactive, allowing surplus to remain or be redirected.

+🔒 **Concurrency-Safe Modifications:**

+Built-in file locking to avoid race conditions when working in shared or API environments.

+📈 **Stateful Tracking:**

+Balances, dues, fixed amounts, priorities, and transaction history are persistently stored per user.

+🧱 **Composable Architecture:**

-Finman powers the backend of a broader financial management system including REST APIs (via Plumber) and dashboards (Shiny/React).
+The package is designed to power the backend of a broader financial management system including REST APIs (via Plumber) and dashboards (Shiny/React).

 ---